 Movements in interest rates impact the value of fixed interest assets, interest rate derivatives and policyholder liabilities.
 The Group mitigates this risk by holding assets (including derivatives) with a similar sensitivity to interest rate changes in the liabilities.
-Monument Re manages its interest rate exposures in accordance with its investment and hedging policies that have strict DV01 limits against the hedging basis.
+Monument Re manages its interest rate exposures within limits set out in the Group's investment, derivatives and hedging policy.